benkiefer/ember-cli-gradle-plugin/README.md

           // use only the presence of the bower components folder to determine up to date status, not all its contents trackBowerComponentsContents = false

+          // use to override the command for build buildCommand = "build"

+          // use to override the arguments that are provided to the build command buildArguments = ["--environment=production"]

           // use to override the command for testing (ex: exam) testCommand = "test"